Abraham Lincoln Signed The Emancipation Proclamation 154 Years Ago Today

 Additionally, Abraham Lincoln was smart about issuing the proclamation by only applying it to the rebelling states.
 He was careful not to overstep his political boundaries and made sure to keep his relationships with Union officials on good terms.
 The Emancipation Proclamation was merely a measure to cripple the enemy to the south.

 Lincoln’s Emancipation Proclamation is a defining moment in United States History.
 It is something that is heavily focused on within our school systems.
 Although, it may not have officially freed individuals from slavery, it shifted the focus of the war to the travesty of slavery and allowed African Americans to fight for their freedom.
-Although it may not been the official end to slavery, Lincoln clearly paved the way to the 13th amendment and the end to the suffering of millions of people.
+Although it may not have been the official end to slavery, Lincoln clearly paved the way to the 13th amendment and the end to the suffering of millions of people.

-[Featured Image by/ William J. Smith/AP Images]
+[Featured Image by William J. Smith/AP Images]